top of page

 Campsites

-For those considering backpacking the trail, there are three established campsites equipped with stone fire rings available.
-You'll also encounter an open space where two or three tents can be put down just after you venture off trail from the District Line Trail.
+For those considering backpacking the trail, there are three established campsites equipped with stone fire pits available.
+Backpackers will also encounter an open space where two or three tents can be put down just after you venture off trail from the District Line Trail.
 The mileage references provided below are distances from the parking area.
 While the USFS does not mandate bear canisters, they are strongly encouraged due to the presence of a small black bear population in the vicinity.
 There are no fees or permits required for camping at any of the sites listed below.

-#1 0.60 miles, room for 2-3 tents, two small stone benches
+#1 0.60 miles, room for 2 tents, two small stone benches.

-#2 1.85 miles, room for 2-3 tents
+#2 1.85 miles, room for 3 tents.

-#3 2.45 miles, room for 1 tent
+#3 2.5 miles, room for 3 tents.